-The Maag Toy Foundation was started by Michaelle, Zack and Al Maag in 1990.
+The Maag Toy Foundation was started by Michaelle, Zack, and Al Maag in 1991.
 The objective is to bring smiles to children who are in need.
-The first fund raising program was a golf and tennis event at the Oak Brook, IL complex that was attended by 60 people and raised approximately $1,500.
-The program has grown due to the consistent support of family, friends, softball teammates, co-workers from Avnet and Molex and of course many sponsors who attend events each year in Scottsdale (since 1999) and still in Oak Brook.
-Today the foundation is a 501c3 charitable organization, that supports children and teens around the world with approx $40,000 garnered from their two event efforts each year.
+The first fundraising program was a golf and tennis event at the Oak Brook, IL complex that was attended by 60 people and raised approximately $1,500.
+The program has grown due to the consistent support of family, friends, softball teammates, business associates, co-workers from Avnet and Molex and of course many sponsors who attend events each year in Scottsdale (since 2001) and still in Oak Brook.
+Today the foundation is a 501c3 charitable organization, that supports children and teens around the world with approx $20-25,000 netted from their two golf and two softball event efforts each year.
+Plus over 400 toys valued at over $10,000.
 Not one penny is for salaries.

-Both events are sponsored by Avnet.
-The Scottsdale event is held around the end of spring training so out of towners can catch the Cubbies and then Chicago is the site in late July or early August.
-Most of profits are derived from hole sponsors, donations or investments sold at the live or silent auctions.
+Most of the profits are derived from hole sponsors, donations, or investments sold at the live or silent auctions.
 The cost to play and eat has a small profit margin…but one tradition remains…everyone must bring a toy to enter…thus starting our programs on the right track.

 MTF Attorney: Keri-Lyn J Krafthefer